Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Experiments

-To validate the performance of the proposed CAL method on standard (non-attack) imbalanced datasets, we compared it with several baseline fusion methods and SOTA imbalanced learning methods (such as ARL, PMR, MLA, D\&R, etc.) on the CREMA-D, AVE, and KS datasets.
-Table 1 shows that the CAL method achieved the best performance across all three datasets, with accuracy rates of 79.30\%, 74.82\%, and 74.21\%, respectively.
+To validate the performance of the proposed CAL method on standard imbalanced datasets, we compared it with several baseline fusion methods and imbalance learning methods, such as ARL, PMR, MLA, D\&R, on the CREMA-D, AVE, and KS datasets.
+Table~\ref{tab:comparison_table} shows the performance comparison of each method on the three datasets.